 ENow Software's Microsoft Exchange Online blog built by Microsoft MVPs for IT/Sys Admins.

-If you've even participated in an Exchange Online migration at almost any level, it's likely you've run into the issue of cross-forest delegation.
+If you've ever participated in an Exchange Online migration at almost any level, it's likely you've run into the issue of cross-forest delegation.
 You know that Exchange allows you to delegate rights from one mailbox to another, allowing users to access other mailboxes.
 When you do an Exchange hybrid migration, there are some special considerations you have to take to keep these delegated rights working.
-Depending on who you ask, you'll get all kinds of different answers about what works when.
-In this blog post I will explain the confusing case of cross-forest delegation, and what you can expect to work or not work.

 Almost every enterprise today is going through some type of transformation from historic compute solutions (i.e., “running IT in our data center”) to hybrid environments where workloads are distributed to specific locations, platforms, or providers based on business requirements.
 Even organizations seeking to be “cloud only” or “completely hyperconverged” will still have many environment types within their landscape.
 “IT everywhere” includes all the places we’d like to shift away from, like traditional corporate data centers, but won’t be able to due to technical debt and legacy systems.